Adhalianna/wit/docs/seminar/presentation2.typ

 = New layer of versioning

-Possible solutions to explore:
+Solutions to explore:
-- keep a database mapping global version to a local (git) version
+- keep a local database mapping global version to a local (git) version
-- limit versions to work for a single remote only
+- limit version references to work for a single remote only
-- use a solution based on distributed ledger (not-a-crypto-currency blockchain)
+- use a solution based on distributed ledger (blockchain, tangle, hashgraph or other structure)
 - create a distributed snapshot on each commit (Chandy-Lamport algorithm) and collect it before operation finishes

+= Distributed ledger in ad hoc network

+#align(center)[#image("./extra-images/dag-ledger-in-vanet.png", height: 83%)]

 = Paper goals

 - evaluate the overhead introduced by using a distributed wiki as opposed to other wiki software based on git (benchmarks)
 - find a good string representation of a version in the distributed context
+- discuss the possibility of extending with permissions
+- discuss all the possible decissions about architecture that arise from the problem of refeferncing versions in a dynamic network of servers working in federation